Resources available for Maui students, as some DOE staff and students remain missing

-HONOLULU (KHON) – Maui students have returned to class, a little over a week since wildfires devastated the Valley Isle.
+HONOLULU (KHON2) – Maui students have returned to class, a little over a week since wildfires devastated the Valley Isle.

 Hawai’i Public Schools Superintendent Keith Hayashi said he’s “getting feedback from some of our Principals in central Maui.
 It went well.
 We welcomed not only our Central Maui students back to school, but some of our West Maui students who have enrolled at Central Maui schools.”